Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 With hundreds of anime chock-full of battles, viewers may be daunted by the task of locating the diamonds in the rough.
-Plus, each individual harbors their own personal tastes; some prefer the hours-long dramatic brawls between hero and villain, while others (like myself) favor short but sweet clashes.
+Plus, each individual harbors their own personal tastes; some prefer the hours-long dramatic brawls between hero and villain, while others (like myself) favor short-but-sweet clashes.
 Yet regardless of audience bias, some anime showcase fights that fans can't help but enjoy, and I hope to introduce you to the cream of the crop.

 First, our simple criteria: fittingly, each battle must stem from an anime (no fights from pseudo-anime like RWBY or video game cutscenes), and only one battle allowed per series.
-Without further ado, these are the top ten anime fights!
+Without further ado, these are the top 10 anime fights!

-10. Zuko vs Azula
+10. Zuko vs. Azula

 Anime: Avatar: The Last Airbender

 To some, Avatar doesn't count as an anime, but I'd classify it as such, just with less Japanese influence.
 Regardless, the series captivated millions of fans and was littered with exciting battles.
 My favorite consists of the Agni Kai duel between villain-turned-hero Zuko and his villainous sister Azula.